STARInformatics/biomed-workbench/README.md

 ## Running the Workbench

-The following command runs the workbench at the local URL http://127.0.0.1:5000/:
+After configuring the system, the following command runs the workbench, making it accessible at the local URL http://127.0.0.1:5000/:

 ```